Par For Cinderella Excerpt

 “Of course I was.
 Don’t you ever worry about women chasing you for your money?
 Now that you’ve made your millions?”

 “Och, I dinna have to worry about lasses chasing after me.
 They couldn’t catch me.”
 The big Scot grinned.
 “I’m too busy running all over Scotland to have a serious relationship with a lass or anything more than a weekend here or there.
-Keeping watch on the ruffians is a full-time job.”
+Keeping watch on the Ruffians is a full-time job.”

-“I’d forgotten you called your nephews the ruffians.
+“I’d forgotten you called your nephews the Ruffians.
 How many are there again?”

 “Och, between my three older sisters, there’s six nephews plus the demon twins.
 Enough to oversee most of my pubs.”
 Ian took a long pull on his beer.